David Daleiden: Civil jury trial

-Following the September, 2019, criminal hearing, Planned Parenthood and others affected by Daleiden's videos initiated a civil jury trial in federal court against Daleiden and Merritt, and also Center for Medical Progress affiliates Troy Newman, Albin Rhomberg, and Gerardo Adrian Lopez.
+Following the September 2019 criminal hearing, Planned Parenthood and others affected by Daleiden's videos initiated a civil jury trial in federal court against Daleiden and Merritt, and also Center for Medical Progress affiliates Troy Newman, Albin Rhomberg, and Gerardo Adrian Lopez.
 The defendants were accused of fraud, breach of contract, unlawful recording of conversations, civil conspiracy, and violation of federal anti-racketeering law.
-A verdict awarded the plaintiffs more than $2.2 million on November 16, 2019, and Daleiden was instructed to pay $500,000 in compensatory damages (most of which will be tripled under federal racketeering law), as well as $870,000 in punitive damages to Planned Parenthood.
-The Thomas More Society has appealed the civil judgment on behalf of Daleiden.
+A verdict awarded the plaintiffs more than $2.2 million on November 16, 2019, and Daleiden was instructed to pay $500,000 in compensatory damages (most of which would be tripled under federal racketeering law), as well as $870,000 in punitive damages to Planned Parenthood.
+The Thomas More Society appealed the civil judgment on behalf of Daleiden.
+In October 2022, the 9th Circuit Court of Appeals affirmed that the videos were not protected under the First Amendment, but reversed the racketeering ruling.
+In October 2023, the United States Supreme Court declined to take up Daleiden's appeal, leaving in place the 9th Circuit's affirmation of the multi million dollar verdict.

 Civil rights lawsuit

 In May, 2020, Daleiden filed suit against California Attorney General Xavier Becerra and former Attorney General Kamala Harris, claiming Harris conspired with Planned Parenthood to violate his civil rights by prosecuting him for his undercover investigation.